 How fit and experienced need you be?

 This trip is rated easy to moderate.
 The trails are generally good but the days slightly longer than our other trips rated easy.
-Participants will be carrying personal clothing and gear plus a fair share of food and group gear (tents, stoves etc).
+Participants will be carrying personal clothing and gear plus a fair share of food and group gear (tents, stoves, etc).
 By keeping personal gear light, pack weights need not exceed 16kg (35lbs).
 Please read our Traveling Light & Making Backpacking More Fun for information and suggestions for clothing and equipment.

 Prior backpacking experience is not a prerequisite but is recommended.
 Participants must be in good physical condition and able to carry a backpack over hilly terrain for a succession of days.
 The trails are generally good.

 We will hike a regular and steady pace that conserves energy but you must be in as good as possible hiking shape before you come.
 We cannot emphasize enough that training pays great dividends in enjoyment.
 We suggest you train by hiking or walking in hilly terrain with weight on your back (use flights of stairs if in the city).
 We will stay as a group while hiking.